hausen8/EasyProbe/README.md

 # Slow probe velocity.
 This value is important for the overall accuracy.
 Recommended values between 10 and 50 mm per min.
 VEL_SLOW = 20

+# Delay time in ms for debouncing probe switch.
+Try to keep the value as low as possible.
+Recommended values between 2 and 20 ms.
+DEBOUNCE_TIME = 10
 ```

 ### 3) Edit your POSTGUI HAL